ivAkii/Twitter2Discord/readme.md

 - `interval_minutes` - How often to check feeds, in minutes.
 Default is 5.
 - `seconds_between_feeds` - How long to wait between checking each feed, in seconds.
 Default is 15.
 This is to prevent rate limiting.
+- `webhook` - Discord webhook url.
+- `customMessage` - Custom message to send along with the new post link.

 ### Feeds